 1. I have submitted a food contact materials (FCM) application for safety evaluation by EFSA.
 How can I check the status of my application?

 All applications received by EFSA are given an application number and assigned an EFSA Question number (e.g. EFSA-Q-2009-12345) in the Register of Questions (ROQ), which describes the status and progress of EFSA’s scientific work.
 To find an application, click on the ‘Question’ option in the top menu of the ROQ, then in the ‘Question type’ field select ‘Application’ and select the relevant ‘Food sector area’ (i.e. Food contact materials’).
 You can then search using key words or a Question number if you know it.
 After locating your application, the ‘Status’ column indicates the present stage of the evaluation.
-When a question is ‘Finished’, EFSA publishes an opinion adopted by its Panel on Food Contact Materials, Enzymes, Flavourings and Processing Aids (CEF).
+When a question is ‘Finished’, EFSA publishes an opinion adopted by its Panel on Food Contact Materials, Enzymes and Processing Aids (CEP).
 If the opinion has been published, it is available via the ‘View’ link.
-Further information: ROQ User Guide

-While EFSA is undertaking its evaluation, you can further monitor the progress of an application in the agendas and minutes of the Working Groups of the CEF Panel and of its plenary meetings.
+While EFSA is undertaking its evaluation, you can further monitor the progress of an application in the agendas and minutes of the Working Groups of the CEP Panel and of its plenary meetings.